ad-8/strava-dl-json/README.md

 (otherwise you would have to type `$HOME/go/bin/strava-dl-json` each time).

 ### 2) Get Strava Authorization Codes
-This step is the hardest, or at least the most time-consuming one.

-Strava describes how to do this [here](https://developers.strava.com/docs/getting-started/).
+Strava describes how to do this here: [developers.strava.com](https://developers.strava.com/docs/getting-started/).

-You will need the obtain the following three codes in order to set up `strava-dl-json` successfully:
+You will need to obtain the following three codes in order to set up `strava-dl-json` successfully:
 - Client ID
 - Client Secret
 - Refresh Token

+Please note that the Refresh Token needed is *not* the Request Token found under [https://www.strava.com/settings/api](https://www.strava.com/settings/api), but the one which will be generated in process described on [developers.strava.com](https://developers.strava.com/docs/getting-started/).
-### 3) Create a download folder
-This is the folder where the JSON file will be stored.
+This is because the Refresh Token must have *read_all* scope.

+### 3) Create a download folder where the exported JSON file will be stored
 Currently, the default name for the download folder is `strava-data`, which must be located in your `$HOME` directory, e.g. `/Users/alex/strava-data`.